 Croaghaun Mountain is 688 meters high has the third highest sea cliffs in Europe and the highest in Ireland and Great Britain.
 The only way of seeing these cliffs is by hiking around Croaghaun or from the sea.

 Croaghaun Mountain – Highest sea cliffs – Achill Island, Ireland – by t_y_l (CC BY-SA 2.0) via Flickr

 Croaghaun cliffs are actually three times the size of the more popular Cliffs of Moher in County Claire.
 Croaghaun is towards the west side of Achill Island and the hike to the top is not easy.
 The Corry Lake is in the middle of these cliffs and can be seen during the hike.

 This isn’t technically on Achill Island but is outside the main Island.
+Make sure you stop here when you enter or leave the island.
 It is an extremely scenic spot where we stopped for a few pictures and later Mulranny Tourism informed me that it’s Bellacragher Bay.